xitrum-framework/xitrum-doc/guide/async.rst

 ::

-  import xitrum.{Action, SockJsActor, SockJsText}
+  import xitrum.{Action, SockJsAction, SockJsText}
   import xitrum.annotation.SOCKJS

   @SOCKJS("echo")
-  class EchoSockJsActor extends SockJsActor {
+  class EchoSockJsActor extends SockJsAction {
     /**
      * The current action is the one just before switching to this SockJS actor.
      * You can extract session data, request headers etc. from it, but do not use